J0sh0523/J0sh0523.github.io/index.md

 This is a showcase of my cybersecurity projects and code I've created.

+* * *
 ## Virtual SOC in Azure

-### SOC Setup
+### Honeypot Setup with Detection

 *   Signed up for an Azure free trial with $200 in free credits.
-*   Created a honeypot Standard D2lds v6 (2 vcpus, 4 GiB memory) virtual machine running Windows 11 and port 3389 open.
+*   Created a D2lds v6 (2 vcpus, 4 GiB memory) virtual machine running Windows 11 and port 3389 open.
-*   Configured Microsoft Sentinel in a log analytics workspace with Windows Security Events via AMA as my Data Connector.
-*   Created detection rules in Sentinel with KQL to detect event 4625 (Attempted RDP sign in) and event 4624 (Successful RDP sign in) and generate incidents

 ![TestVMCreation](Project_Photos/TestVM_Creation.png)

+*   Configured Microsoft Sentinel in a log analytics workspace with Windows Security Events via AMA as a Data Connector.
+*   Created detection rules in Sentinel with KQL to detect event 4625 (Attempted RDP sign in) and event 4624 (Successful RDP sign in) to generate incidents in Sentinel
 ![DetectionRules](Project_Photos/Detection_Rules.png)
 ![IncidentGeneration](Project_Photos/Incident_Generation.png)

 ### Honeypot Results

-Created a workbook with a heatmap to track IPs and locations of attempted RDP connections using KQL to sort events
+*   Created a heatmap to track IPs and locations of attempted RDP connections using KQL to sort events

 ```Kusto
 SecurityEvent